Fifth draft statement on the safety of Titanium Dioxide (E171) as a Food Additive- Annex D

 Quantitative analysis in blood/tissues.

-group (total test animals: 48) and four groups of four females in the
+Four groups of twelve females per group in the toxicology group (total test animals: 48) and four groups of four females in the tissue distribution group (total test animals: 16) |

 No statistically significant differences in general clinical signs, body weight, organ weights (absolute and relative to body weight), macroscopic findings except a statistically significant decrease in food intake but no correlated decreased body weight or body weight gain during the study period of the females of the high-dose group.